offirmakes/Offir_BlueStampPortfolio/index.md

 Overview:

 For milestone 3, I desgined my project to be able to draw a custom image.
 I took an image from the web, made the g-code for it, and uploaded it to my grbl software.
 With this milestone complete, the pen plotter could do anything from writing text, to drawing cars.
+The g-code would direct the pen plotter where to go and wether to lift the servo motor up or not.
 It was able to accomplish these tasks in rapid speed, averaging roughly 10-15 minutes.

 Design: